ISISComputingGroup/ibex_developers_manual/Adding-new-modules-via-Git.md

 ## Updating vendor branch

 First checkout the vendor branch and remove all local files.
-You need to remove all files first or you will either not pick up files removed in the latest version, or a file that is renamed will not get tracked properly by git as the original will still exist in your local source.
+You need to remove all current files before you unpack the new files or else you will either not pick up files removed in the latest version, or a file that is renamed will not get tracked properly by git as the original will still exist in your local source.
 ```
+    # If in git bash shell:
     git checkout vendor
     rm -fr *
+    ls -a
+    # now remove any file or directory starting with a `.` but _do not_ remove `.git`
 ```
 Then unpack the new code from the zip/tar into the directory in the same way as above.
 You'll have files added, removed and changed to handle.
 Type  `git status`  and remove unwanted added files like binaries and temporary files as described above.
 Then type:
 ```